kpwhri/heartsteps/walking-suggestion-service/README.md

 For each time slot, at least one non-missing record (e.g. not marked as `null`) for the pre-30 min step data  over the week with no app.
 For each time slot, at least one non-missing (e.g. not marked as `null`) record for the post-30 min step data
 over the week with no app.
 For example, it does not allow the case where all of the daily total step count is missing.
-To be specific, for the pre 30 min step data, there is at least one

- 	1. precommute decision point with pre decision point step count.
-  	2. midday decision point with a pre decision point step count
-  	3. mid-afternoon decision point with a pre decision point step count
-  	4. evening commute decision point with pre decision point step count.
-  	5. after dinner decision point with pre decision point step count

-  And for the post 30 min step data, there is at least one

-	 1. precommute decision point with post decision point step count.
-	 2. midday decision point with a post decision point step count
-	 3. mid-afternoon decision point with a post decision point step count
-	 4. evening commute decision point with a post decision point step count.
-	 5. after dinner decision point with a post decision point step count